Lab-LVM/Lab-LVM.github.io/our_collections/_publications/Automatic Segmentation for Favourable Delineation of Ten Wrist Bones on Wrist Radiographs Using Convolutional Neural Network.md

 tags: tag1 tag2 tag3
 paper_url: https://scholar.google.com
 code_url: https://github.com
+abstract: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 ---

 Purpose:
 This study aimed to develop and validate an automatic segmentation algorithm for the boundary delineation of ten wrist bones, consisting of eight carpal and two distal forearm bones, using a convolutional neural network (CNN).
 Methods: